rolinh/elastic-go/README.md

-# elastigo - A command-line tool to query the Elasticsearch REST API
+# elastic.go - A command-line tool to query the Elasticsearch REST API

-`elastigo` was born to turn commands that look like this:
+`elastic.go` was born to turn commands that look like this:

 ```
 curl -XGET 'http://localhost:9200/_nodes/_all/host,ip' | python -m json.tool